Flagship Research

 Structural Balance

-Decomposing the fiscal balance into structural and cyclical components reveals the underlying fiscal stance independent of the business cycle.
-The structural balance, estimated using HP-filtered potential GDP with a budget elasticity of 0.4, shows the deficit that would prevail if the economy were at potential output.
+Decomposing the fiscal balance into structural and cyclical components isolates the underlying fiscal stance from the business cycle.
+The structural balance uses HP-filtered potential GDP with a budget elasticity of 0.4.
+In 2024, the structural deficit (-4.02% GDP) is narrower than the headline deficit (-3.7% GDP), implying some cyclical deterioration layered on the structural position.
+(Source: BDPolicyLab structural balance estimation.)

 Debt Sustainability Analysis